TestCentric/TestCentric.Cake.Recipe/README.md

 from the value.

 #### --target, -t=TARGET
 The name of the TARGET task to be run, e.g. Test.
-Default is specified in `build.cake`.
+Default is "Build."

 #### --configuration, -c=CONFIG
 The name of the configuration to build, test and/or package, e.g. Debug.